4bh7n4v/OverTheWire/Bandit.md

 Here we have to find the Defined user Defined group Defined Size we can Find how to find user,group from manual that is using man command of file

+Using Command `find -user bandit7 -group bandit6 -size 33c`

 password:"z7WtoNQU2XfjmMtWA8u5rN4vzqu4v99S"
 ## Level-8
 The flag stored in the file data.txt next to the word millionth

-we have to Find the word from the list of data Generally Find caonnd is use to find files based on size and it features whereas it cant file words to find words we can use "grep" Command to Search word
+we have to Find the word from the list of data Generally Find caonnd is use to find files based on size and it features whereas it cant file words to find words we can use "grep" Command to Search word Using command `cat data.txt | grep millionth`

 password:"TESKZC0XvTetK0S9xNwm25STk5iWrBvP"
 ## Level-9